JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 But the thing is the place wasn’t really an office or a real workplace.
 It was like a huge home office that I happened to work in so things got oddly casual at times.

+Like whenever Carlos—the cleaning guy—would cook us all meals.

+***

+Carlos was Puerto Rican and proud.
+Was short, wore a cap with the Puerto Rican flag on it and had a huge moustache that made him look like John Oates from *Hall and Oates*.
+He was cool, but he’d needle you a bit just for fun.
+And he liked

 ***